balasankarc/ResultGrabber/README.txt

 ------------

-1. Run the command in terminal sudo apt-get install python python-pip python-lxml python-reportlab python-requests python-pyside python-pypdf
+1. Run the command in terminal sudo apt-get install python python-pip python-lxml python-reportlab python-requests python-pyside python-pypdf python-numpy
 2. Download the package and unzip it
 3. Change directory to extracted folder